 Born December 12th, 2016; Buster is an english bulldog with spina bifida and joined our family August 6th, 2017.
 Buster is the life of the party, a champion snorer and full of puppy power!!
 Most dogs born with spina bifida are automatically euthanized.
-Thankfully through awareness that is changing.
+Through awareness that is changing.
 Buster and so many others with this disease prove every day that every life matters and every life deserves a chance.
 Buster is Peanuts soulmate and truly a blessing.

 Having a genetic predisposition, he recently underwent his third patellar luxation surgery, attending weekly physical therapy, laser therapy and hydrotherapy.
 He faces his challenges head on with a fighting spirit .

 To learn more about canine spina bifida please visit: